Docs Menu

 To learn more, see setFeatureCompatibilityVersion.

-• Review the following compatibility matrix for the supported source cluster FCV of each MongoDB version.
+• Review the following compatibility matrix for the supported source cluster each MongoDB version.
 The MongoDB version of each host in the target cluster must support the FCV of the snapshot of the source cluster.

 Source Cluster FCV